 The Pilot Chicago Standard begins with a focus on environmentally responsible food purchasing.
 Life-cycle research conducted by Green Seal determined that over 95% of environmental impacts from the day-to-day operations of a food service come from the food purchased and used.
 This information on environmental impacts, as well as surveys of Chicago consumers conducted by GRRT, led to the development of criteria requiring that restaurants purchase a minimum amount of organically or locally grown foods.
 In addition, the standard sets criteria for restaurants to reduce their waste, through composting and recycling requirements, and reduce water and energy usage.
 As a whole, the requirements create a comprehensive set of practices food service operations can follow to decrease their environmental impacts.

 Public Comment & Pilot Certification Program

-The Pilot Chicago Standard is now open for public comment through February 1, 2013.
-To comment on the Pilot Standard, please visit the Pilot Standard development webpage.
+The Pilot Chicago Standard is now closed for comment.
+For information on the Pilot Standard, comments received, and comments responses, please visit the Pilot Standard development webpage.

 While the standard is open for comment, Green Seal is accepting applications from Chicago restaurants and food service operations to participate in a pilot certification program to help develop the standard.
-For more information on the pilot certification program, or to participate, please email Andrew Beauchamp at firstname.lastname@example.org or call 202.697.4166.
+For more information on the pilot certification program, or to participate, please email Cerise Bridges at firstname.lastname@example.org or call 202.697.4168.